The Three Musketeers: Translations into English

 In 1960 Manfred E.Graham adapted the book for the Longman's Simplified English Series.

 There are 3 modern translations as well.
 One recent English translation is by Will Hobson in 2002.

 Another is by Richard Pevear (2006), who, though applauding Barrow's work, states that most of the modern translations available today are "textbook examples of bad translation practices" which "give their readers an extremely distorted notion of Dumas' writing."

 The most recent translation is by the American translator Lawrence Ellsworth (Lawrence Schick) published by Pegasus Books in February 2018 from the 1956 French edition.

 Ellsworth decided to translate the full trilogy of The d'Artagnan Romances as well as the two novels of The Count of Moret for 21st century readers in nine volumes, making it the first complete translation in over a century and a half.
-Seven out of nine volumes have been published and the eighth volume is in progress in a serialized online publication.
+As of 2025 all nine volumes have been published.